kubernetes/autoscaler/cluster-autoscaler/cloudprovider/azure/README.md

 k8s.io_cluster-autoscaler_node-template_resources_memory: 11Gi
 ```

-> **_NOTE_**: GPU autoscaling consideration on VMSS : In case of scale set of GPU nodes, kubelet node label `accelerator` have to be added to node provisionned to make GPU scaling works.
+> **_NOTE_**: GPU autoscaling on VMSS is informed by the presence of BOTH the `accelerator` AND `kubernetes.azure.com/accelerator` Node labels.
+A VMSS with GPUs whose Nodes do not have BOTH labels may not be scaled correctly.
+In a future release of cluster-autoscaler, the `accelerator` label will no longer be used and only the `kubernetes.azure.com/accelerator` label will be required.

 #### Autoscaling options